Your Uniform Is Your Resume – Here’s How to Wear It with Accuracy and Pride

 Magnetic Thin Ribbons: The Best Way to Build Your Rack

-Your uniform represents your military résumé—every stripe and star a milestone.
+Your uniform represents your military resume—every stripe and star a milestone.
 That’s why Pin-iT Military Uniform Tools created Magnetic Thin Ribbons, designed for service members who take pride in their rack.

 Why Pin-iT?

-Whether you're prepping for inspection, retirement, or promotion photos, Pin-iT makes your résumé look sharp.
+Whether you're prepping for inspection, retirement, or promotion photos, Pin-iT makes your resume look sharp.

 “When I walk into a room, my uniform does the talking.
 My Pin-iT rack shows I’ve served with honor—and it always looks squared away.” – Navy Senior Chief (Ret.)